Conversations for the liminal phase we are still in

 ‘The ability to effectively navigate in a hybrid environment is itself a skill and therefore a source of power.’

-Collaborative work is making its way through a sticky and speedy evolution.
-This necessary process was catapulted up the agenda as remote working extended beyond what most had expected.
+Collaborative work is making its way through a sticky and speedy evolution, catapulted up the agenda as remote working extended beyond what most had expected.

 Connection is not only good for bonding and for wellness.
 It is particularly useful when we feel a majority of things to be outside of our control.
-The serendipitous collision of thoughts and plans in hallways and over café lunches results in some of our greatest ideas and inventions.
+The serendipitous collision of thoughts in hallways and over lunch results in some of our great inventions.

 The imperative that we adapt and pioneer new futures is clear.
-As we do so, what nuances are emerging and what nuggets can we grapple with based on experiences so far?
+What nuances are emerging?
+Are there nuggets can we grapple with based on experiences to date?

 We have drawn widely on two source articles, both worth a read: